 While teens may know how to boil water to make a packet of noodles or pop a bag of popcorn in the microwave, they are just a few short years away from becoming independent adults.
 When they are paying their own way, and realise how expensive—and unhealthy—it is to eat out and order a meal through a delivery service, they will appreciate knowing how to plan a meal, shop for the ingredients and cook a healthy, nutritious dinner.

 There are many benefits for kids who know how to cook.
 They eat fewer fast-food meals and eat more vegetables.
-Studies have shown that adolescents that cook have fewer incidences of depression.
+Studies have shown that adolescents who cook have fewer incidences of depression.
 Preparing meals for themselves and their families also boosts their self-esteem.
 And as they get in the habit of cooking at home, they will learn to budget and save money—and not rely on expensive take-out for their evening meal when they move out on their own.

 Although kids underfoot in the kitchen can be time-consuming and annoying, with time and patience you can train up a sous chef to help you out and actually make your life easier.
 See it as a long-term investment.